giuferrero/biomarkerbox/gui/text/4_Correlation_analysis.md

-This section will perform a quality control analysis on the input data verifying:
+This section will perform a correlation analysis between the sample covariates providing:

-* The consistency of the sample IDs
+* The results of a Pearson correlation analysis between sample covariates
-* The presence of NA values
+* The results of a Spearman correlation analysis between sample covariates
-* The presence of non numeric values in the count table
+* A graphical representation of the correlation results.

 The following report files will be generated: